 Quartzite countertops are quickly gaining popularity due to their unmatched durability and looks-like-marble beauty.
 But how does it compare to quartz and other countertop materials?
 This quartzite countetops review and buyer’s guide will cover it all in detail!

-Whether you’re replacing your kitchen countertops or adding new bathroom vanity tops, the surface you choose will affect your everyday cleaning habits, the value of your home, the overall look of your favorite spaces, and your peace of mind, so it’s important to find the right material to match the style and the demands of use for that room.
+Whether replacing kitchen countertops or bathroom vanity tops, the surface you choose is a key decision.
+It affects cleaning habits, home value, the look of your favorite spaces, and your peace of mind.
+So, it’s important to find the right material to match the style and the demands of use for that room.

 Quartzite countertops have a lot to offer, but let’s take a closer look at… colors, cleaning, pros & cons, quartzite vs. quartz, granite and marble, costs, how not to get fooled when buying and a bunch more info to help you decide.